apache/systemds/src/main/python/docs/source/api/operator/node/scalar.rst

 ..
 .. -------------------------------------------------------------

-Matrix
+Scalar
 ======

-A ``Matrix`` is represented either by an ``OperationNode``, or the derived class ``Matrix``.
+A ``Scalar`` is represented either by an ``OperationNode``, or the derived class ``Scalar``.

-Matrices are the most fundamental objects SystemDS operates on.
+Scalar can contain strings, ints, floats.

-Although it is possible to generate matrices with the function calls or object construction specified below, the recommended way is to use the methods defined on ``SystemDSContext``.
+Although it is possible to generate Scalars with the function calls or object construction specified below, the recommended way is to use the methods defined on ``SystemDSContext``.

-.. autoclass:: systemds.operator.Matrix
+.. autoclass:: systemds.operator.Scalar
     :members:

     .. automethod:: __init__